Transfer to Avoid Termination Event - ISDA Provision

 Once the Waiting Period expires, it will be a Termination Event entitling either party to terminate some or all Affected Transactions.
 Partial termination is permitted because the impact on an event on each Transaction may differ from case to case (eg transactions forming part of a structured finance deal like a repack or a CDO) might not be easily replaced, so the disadvantages of terminating may outweigh the advantages.

 As far as branches are concerned this is relatively uncontroversial, especially if yours is a multi-branch ISDA Master Agreement.
 But there is an interesting philosophical question here, for, without an express pre-existing contractual right to do so, a party may not unilaterally transfer its obligations under a contract to someone else.
 That, being a novation, requires the other party’s consent.
-This is deep contractual lore, predating the First Men and even the Children of the Forest.
+This is deep contractual lore, predating the First Men and even the Children of the Woods.
 So if the Affected Party identifies an affiliate to whom it can transfer its rights and obligations, the Non-affected Party still may withhold consent.
 True, it is obliged to provide consent if its policies permit but — well — y’know.
 Polices?
 Given the credit department’s proclivities for the fantastical, it’s a fairly safe bet they’ll be able to find something if they don’t feel up to it.

 Note also that if an Non-Affected Party does elect partial termination, the Affected Party has the right to terminate some or all of the remaining Transactions: this prevents Non-Affected Parties being opportunistic.
 Heaven forfend.